 - Corn on the Cob – Leave in the husk to store.

 - Lettuce – Don't wash it until right before eating!
 If you must wash it so you can prep salads for the week, make sure it's completely dry before putting away.

 - Summer Squash – Zucchini and other summer squash can be wrapped in a paper towel to keep moisture away.
 Then, put it in a plastic bag.

 - Cauliflower – Keep it in the bag it came in or put it in a plastic bag.
 Store it stem-side down so the head doesn't collect any moisture.

 - Broccoli – Wrap the head in a damp paper towel to keep it from drying out.

 - Cabbage – Don't wash until right before you need it!

 - Peppers – Don't wash until right before you need them.

 - Okra – Put in a paper bag for storage.
 Don't wash until right before using!

-Bonus Tip: The next time that you make too much guacamole, push the leftovers down in airtight container with a spoon to remove any air bubbles.
-Then, cover with a thin layer of water (1/2 inch) and put the lid on top.
-Refrigerate for up to 3 days.
-When you’re ready to eat it, pour the water off the top and stir.
-It’ll be as fresh as the day that you made it!
+Bonus Tip: The next time you make too much guacamole, push the leftovers down in an airtight container with a spoon to remove any air bubbles.
+Then, cover with a thin layer of water (½ inch) and put the lid on top.
+Refrigerate for up to three days.
+When you're ready to eat it, pour the water off the top and stir.
+It'll be as fresh as the day you made it!